PhraseExpress v9 Network Edition - Manual

 Enterprise Deployment of the PhraseExpress Clients

-To deploy PhraseExpress in a enterprise network, you can either use the MSI installer, or you can setup a reference installation, configure the settings as required, and distribute the program folder /program files/phraseexpress/*.* plus the configuration file config.xml to all workstations.
+To deploy PhraseExpress in an enterprise network, you can either use the MSI installer, or you can setup a reference installation, configure the settings as required, and distribute the program folder /program files/phraseexpress/*.* plus the configuration file config.xml to all workstations.

 All settings you make as a particular user are stored in the file config.xml in your user(!) application data folder.
 The .xml file must be copied to the common(!) application data folder on the workstation computers.
 Upon first program launch, PhraseExpress will automatically copy the configuration file to the user's application data folder.